thoroftroy/Red-Utils/README.md

 # Red-Utils
 A collection of command line scripts to make life a little easier

-Manual Instal
+Manual Install
 ----------------
 Simply move the scripts you like into /usr/local/bin/ or /home/USRNAME/bin

 Manual Uninstall
 ----------------
-to uninstall delete desired scripts from /usr/local/bin/ and /home/USRNAME/bin
+To uninstall delete desired scripts from /usr/local/bin/ and /home/USRNAME/bin

 Example from cli: